 Using The Instant Pot To Make This Coffee Creamer

-So you know how Cinnabon™ cinnamon buns have a beautiful cinnamon flavor?
-I wanted to REALLY infuse that cinnamon flavor into the creamer without simply just adding cinnamon.
+So you know how Cinnabon™ cinnamon buns have a beautiful warm cinnamon flavor?
+I wanted to REALLY infuse that cinnamon flavor into the creamer without simply just adding powdered cinnamon.

 Hence, the Instant Pot!
 I used cinnamon sticks, and when I pressure cooked the cinnamon sticks in the liquid, those sticks REALLY let go of that luscious, warm spicy cinnamon flavor!
 (And even turned the liquid a beautiful amber color!)